What are Augmented Search Queries?

 When results are generated in instances where more than one entity is involved, the search queries provided may distinguish between the distinct entities.
 They may identify one or more attributes of at least one entity of the one or more distinct entities based at least in part on the set of results.
 Augmented search queries may be generated for “one or more additional search queries based on the search query, the at least one entity, and the one or more attributes.”

 Filed: March 15, 2013

 Methods and systems are provided for updating a set of results.
 In some implementations, a search query associated with an entity reference is received.
 The entity reference corresponds to one or more distinct entities.
 A set of results for the search query is provided, and the set of results distinguishes between distinct entities.
 One or more attributes for at least one entity of the one or more distinct entities are identified based at least in part on the set of results.
-One or more additional search queries are identified based on the search query, the at least one entity, and the one or more attributes.
+More additional search queries are identified based on the search query, at least one entity, and one or more attributes.
 An input selecting at least one of the additional search queries is received.
 An updated set of results is provided based on the selected additional search queries.
-The updated set of results comprises at least one result not in the set of results.
+The updated set of results comprises at least one result, not in the set of results.

 Some Additional Information About How Augmented Search Queries are Found and Used

 A couple of quick definitions from the patent: